plone/documentation/docs/conceptual-guides/package-management.md

 During development, it is sometimes necessary to override the Plone version constraints.
 This makes it possible to:
-- install a newer version of a core Plone package that was released with a bugfix
+- {ref}`install a newer version of a core Plone package that was released to PyPI <install-an-add-on-from-pypi-label>` with a bugfix
-- install an unreleased core Plone package from a source control system
+- {ref}`install an unreleased core Plone package from a source control system <install-an-add-on-from-source-label>`

-Unfortunately pip does not allow overriding constraints this way.
+pip does not allow overriding constraints this way.
 {term}`mxdev` solves this issue.

-`mxdev` resolves Plone constraints according to your needs for pinning versions or source checkouts.
+mxdev resolves Plone constraints according to your needs for pinning versions or source checkouts.
 It reads its configuration file {file}`mx.ini`, and your {file}`requirements.txt` and {file}`constraints.txt` files.
 Then it fetches the requirements and constraints of Plone.
 Finally, it writes new combined requirements in {file}`requirements-mxdev.txt` and new constraints in {file}`constraints-mxdev.txt`.
 Together these two files contain the combined requirements and constraints, but modified according to the configuration in {file}`mx.ini`.
 The generated files indicate from where the constraints were fetched, and comments are added when a modification was necessary.

-`mxdev` does not run `pip` or install packages.
+mxdev does not run pip or install packages.
 You or your development tools, such as GNU Make, must perform that step.

 ```{seealso}